Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day15/challenge.md

 ## Day 15: OSI & TCP/IP Model Foundations for DevOps/SRE

 ### Introduction
-Welcome to Day 15 of the Daily DevOps + SRE Challenge Series – Season 2!
+Welcome to Day 15 of the Daily DevOps + SRE Challenge Series - Season 2!

 Today marks the start of your Networking for DevOps journey.
-Before diving into commands and configs, you'll build a strong mental model of how networking actually works—layer by layer.
+Before diving into commands and configs, you'll build a strong mental model of how networking actually works layer by layer.
 Understanding the OSI and TCP/IP models will make you a faster troubleshooter, a better cloud/network engineer, and help you communicate clearly with your team.

 By the end of today, you'll be able to:
 - Draw and describe both the OSI and TCP/IP models